LostArtefacts/TRX/docs/CONTRIBUTING.md

 ### Changelog

-We keep a changelog in `CHANGELOG.md`.
+We keep a changelog for each game in a relevant `CHANGELOG.md` file.
 Anything other than an internal change or refactor needs an entry there.
-Furthermore, new features and OG bugfixes should be documented in README as well.
-If your change modifies gameflow behavior, make sure to update `GAMEFLOW.md` as appropriate.
+Furthermore, new features and OG bugfixes should be documented in the `README.md` file as well.

 ### Commit scope

-Either you can make a lot of throwaway commits such as 'test' 'continue testing' 'fix 1' 'fix 2' 'fix of the fix' and then squash your pull request as a whole, or you can craft a nice history with proper commit messages and then merge-rebase.
-The first case is mostly acceptable for isolated features, but in general we prefer the latter approach.
-As a principle, refactors should made in separate commits.
-Code review changes are best made incrementally and then squashed prior to merging, for easing the review process.
+There are two options for handling commits.
+One approach involves making temporary commits with messages like 'test,' 'continue testing,' 'fix 1,' 'fix 2,' and 'fix of the fix,' followed by squashing all of them when creating a pull request.
+The other approach is to maintain a clean commit history with meaningful messages and use merge-rebase.
+While the first approach can be suitable for isolated features, the latter is generally preferred.

 ### Commit messages

 **The most important thing to remember:** bug fixes and feature implementations should always include the phrase `Resolves #123`.
-If there's no ticket and the pull request you're making contains player-facing changes, a ticket needs to be created first – no exceptions.
+If there's no ticket and the submitted pull request contains player-facing changes, a ticket needs to be created first.

 Anything else is just for consistency and general neatness.
 Our commit messages aim to respect the 50/72 rule and have the following form: